 Winda s wrath: Downed trees, power lines cause outages

-High water levels on Lindo Channel leave a pile of debris along the bike path that goes under Highway 99 in Chico on Tuesday.
 Tuesday afternoon into evening was the peak of the storm, with wind speeds up to 45 mph and rainfall almost up to three inches in Paradise as of about 4 p.m.
 Tuesday, said Meteorologist Supervisor Matt Wanik of the Western Weather Group.
+Chico saw just 1/3-1/2 in of rain, before picking up in the evening.

 Add your comments below